Joseph Suglia

-Joseph Suglia is a screenwriter, novelist, and producer.
+Joseph Suglia is an American screenwriter, novelist, and producer.

 Career

 In 2008, Suglia wrote the screenplay for Steve Balderson’s film Watch Out in collaboration with the director.

 The film, which was based on Suglia’s novel Watch Out, starred Matt Riddlehoover, Peter Stickles, and Victor Heck.
 Watch Out premiered at the Raindance Film Festival, where it was nominated for Best International Feature.

 In 2009, Suglia appeared with Karen Black, Mink Stole, Steve Balderson, Matt Riddlehoover, and Peter Stickles in Wamego: Ultimatum, a feature-length DVD documenting the making of Watch Out.